redis/ioredis/README.md

 });
 ```

-In terms of the interface, `multi` differs from `pipeline` in that when specify a callback
+In terms of the interface, `multi` differs from `pipeline` in that when specifying a callback
-to each chained command, the queueing state will be returned instead of the result of the command:
+to each chained command, the queueing state is passed to the callback instead of the result of the command:

 ```javascript
 redis.multi().set('foo', 'bar', function (err, result) {